 Unfortunately, there are still too many factors in the world that contribute to negative energy, and 80 must answer the call to battle these creatures while still trying to maintain a human life in order to better understand where negative norms come from, as 80 is an alien that has transcended these negative issues coming from an advanced race.

 Later in the series, 80 is helped by a mysterious woman named Hoshi Ryoko, who shares his goals of teaching humanity to overcome their problems.
-80 learns that Ryoko is also an Ultra from Nebula M78 named Yulian, who he teams up with to help him battle the fiercest monsters.
+Ryoko is also an Ultra from Nebula M78, a princess named Yullian, who turns out to be 80's childhood friend.
+Together, the two Ultras fight the most powerful Minus-Energy Monsters yet.

 With so many different ideologies and negative norms handed down from one generation of humans to another, 80 has his work cut out for him while staying on Earth.